review: Sony Alpha a7R camera

 Image quality of the Sony a7R

-Currently only the Nikon D810 (Amazon) offered a high-resolution camera to the general photographers.
+Currently only the Nikon D810 (vendor) offered a high-resolution camera to the general photographers.
 And now the Sony a7R (Amazon) joins the fray.
 In a sense it is direct competition, but then, it also appeals to a different crowd perhaps.

 First of all, how much details does 36 megapixels offer?
 Lots & lots!
 You have to really look at a file at 100% magnification to marvel at the detail.

 Here is a magician who works the crowds in front of Ripley’s Believe It Or Not, on 42nd Street in New York.
 Thrilling the crowd with a few sleight-of-hand tricks, (and sleight-of-mouth tricks apparently), I was able to get in quite close with the Sony FE 35mm f/2.8 ZA lens (affiliate).
 This lens is made by Zeiss and it is incredibly sharp.
 For the images where the auto-focus of the Sony a7R was able to keep up, the images were remarkably crisp.

 Here is the 100% crop.
 I did remove a few skin blemishes with the Healing Brush in Photoshop.
 No one should really have to withstand a close scrutiny at 100% with such a high-resolution camera.
 This was shot at 1/250 @ f/3.2 @ 1600 ISO